OpenEvalProject/evals/manuscripts/elife-70633/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/70633/elife-70633-fig1-v2.jpg)

 **Figure 1.:** (A) Diagram of the experimental paradigm for the MD night (MDnight) condition.
 Ocular dominance was measured by means of binocular rivalry (BR) before and after 2 hr of MD.
 Afterwards, participants went to sleep while their EEG activity was recorded with a 128-electrodes system.
 BR was measured after 2 hr of sleep and in the morning, after 4 additional hours of sleep.
 (B) Same as A, but for the control night (Cnight).
 The experimental procedure was the same as the MDnight, except that participants did not underwent MD.
 (C) The MD effect (deprivation index) measured before, after 2 hr of sleep and at morning awakening, occurring after 4 additional hours of sleep, in the MDnight (red symbols) and Cnight (black symbols).
 N=19.
 Error bars represent 1 ± SEM.
-Asterisks indicate the significance level (t-test of individual time-points against the value 1) after correction for multiple comparisons: ***p<0.001, **p<0.01, *p<0.05 or non-significant (n.s.).Figure 1—source data 1.
+Asterisks indicate the significance level (t-test of individual time-points against the value 1) after correction for multiple comparisons: ***p<0.001, **p<0.01, *p<0.05 or non-significant (n.s.).

 Consistently with previous reports (Lunghi et al., 2011; Lunghi et al., 2013), short-term MD shifted ocular dominance in favour of the deprived eye (Figure 1C, red symbols, repeated-measures ANOVA, F(4,72)=6.7, p<0.001, η2=0.27): the deprivation index (DI) was significantly altered just after eye-patch removal (mean DI ± SE = 0.77±0.04, two-tailed, one sample t-test t(18) = –5.41, p_fdr = 0.00017, Cohen’s d=1.24).